All Episodes

 And I'm the best.

-And I have the best, yeah.
+And I am the best, yeah.

-It's it's it is very strange.
+It is very strange.

-Like I can't imagine.
+Like, I can't imagine.

 I was thinking about this, that there's like no casual viewers of InfoWars.